Rating: 4/5 stars

 I enjoyed the writing style and the new world that I got to visit, and I did have a good laugh at her skinny-dipping encounter.
 I will probably be picking up the next book in the series at some point.

-Guest review contributed by A Book Worm’s Perfect Apple.
+This guest review was contributed by A Book Worm’s Perfect Apple.
 This blog is comprised of duo book reviewers who have an immense love for reading.